 Recently in \cite{MichUnpr, Kanazawa} new families of non-complete intersection Calabi-Yau threefolds with Picard number 1 have been explicitly constructed.
 They will be denoted $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$ and $\mathcal{X}_{25}$.
 They are described by Pfaffian equations in some weighted projective spaces.
 According to the classification of \cite{BatyrevKreuzer} they do not admit any conifold transition to a hypersurface in a toric variety.

 In \cite{Kanazawa} the families $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$ have also been studied, together with the classical family $\mathcal{X}_{13}$ of Calabi--Yau threefolds of degree 13 in $\mathbb{P}^6$, from the point of view of mirror symmetry.
 The method used relies on the tropicalization approach introduced in \cite{Boehm}.
 In this way all these examples have been assigned a candidate mirror family and the period of these families has been computed.
 The singularities of the elements of the mirror families proposed are however very complicated.
-In particular it is not clear whether a general elements of the mirror families proposed admit resolutions being Calabi--Yau threefolds.
+In particular, it is not clear whether general elements of the mirror families proposed admit resolutions being Calabi--Yau threefolds.

-In this note we study mirror symmetry for all examples $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$, $\mathcal{X}_{25}$ and $\mathcal{X}_{13}$ using the methods of \cite{BCKS, Batsmalltoricdegen}.
+In this note, we study mirror symmetry for all examples $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$, $\mathcal{X}_{25}$ and $\mathcal{X}_{13}$ using the methods of \cite{BCKS, Batsmalltoricdegen}.
 We start by interpreting the description of these Calabi--Yau threefolds as complete intersection in some singular Fano varieties related to weighted Grassmannians.
-By constructing toric degenerations of these ambient varieties we describe conifold transitions between the families $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$, $\mathcal{X}_{13}$, $\mathcal{X}_{25}$, and some Calabi-Yau complete intersections in toric varieties.
+By constructing toric degenerations of these ambient varieties, we describe conifold transitions between the families $\mathcal{X}_5$, $\mathcal{X}_7$, $\mathcal{X}_{10}$, $\mathcal{X}_{13}$, $\mathcal{X}_{25}$, and some Calabi-Yau complete intersections in toric varieties.
 We build on the well known toric degeneration of the Grassmannians $G(2, 5)$ described in \cite{Sturm} and used in \cite{BCKS}.
-More precisely we adapt it to the case of any variety described by Pfaffians of a skew-symmetric $5\times5$ matrix in weighted projective space.
+More precisely, we adapt it to the case of any variety described by Pfaffians of a skew-symmetric $5\times5$ matrix in weighted projective space.
 We next use the methods of \cite{BCKS, Batsmalltoricdegen} to compute the main period of the conjectured mirror family.
-In this way we recover the same periods as in \cite{Kanazawa} for the examples studied there.
+In this way, we recover the same periods as in \cite{Kanazawa} for the examples studied there.
 One of the advantage of taking our approach is that our constructions involving only conifold transitions leads to candidate mirror families consisting of singular Calabi--Yau threefolds which conjecturally (see \cite{Morrison, BCKS}) admit only nodes as singularities and hence can be resolved to smooth Calabi--Yau threefolds.
 Furthermore the method of constructing mirrors via conifold transitions has good chances to be proved in a general context (see \cite{RuddatSiebert}).